-For over sixty years, Hoffmantown Church has been used by God to teach and preach the good news of God’s grace.
-Here’s a look at our history.
+For nearly 70 years Hoffmantown Church has been used by God to teach and preach the Good News of God’s grace.
+Here is a brief look at our place in His-Story.

 1950s: Chapel to Church

-Hoffmantown was established in January of 1953 as a mission church of First Baptist Church, Albuquerque.
-Earl R. Keating of First Baptist Church, Hobbs was called to lead this young congregation as the first pastor of Hoffmantown Mission Chapel.
+Hoffmantown was established in January of 1953 as a mission church of First Baptist Church Albuquerque.
+Earl R. Keating was called to lead as the first pastor of Hoffmantown Mission Chapel.
 Approximately 300 attended the first service.
-After only a year, Hoffmantown became a self-sustaining church, changing its name to Hoffmantown Baptist Church on the 1st anniversary.
-It didn’t take long for this little church to become one of the fastest growing churches in New Mexico.
+One year later, Hoffmantown became a self-sustaining church, changing its name to Hoffmantown Baptist Church on its 1st anniversary.

 1960s: Continued Growth

 1970s: Ministry Expands

-This decade is marked by an emphasis on reaching out to the community, state, nation and world through various ministries including a children’s bus ministry, Harvesters, ESL classes, and choir musicals.
-Dr. Balthrop served as pastor until 1972, when Hoffmantown’s third pastor, Dr. James Bryant, was called to lead.
-His solid biblical preaching was used by God to deepen the church spiritually and open their understanding of the impact Hoffmantown could have in Albuquerque.
-At this time, a television ministry was birthed which still ministers weekly to the state of New Mexico.
+This decade is marked by God’s leading to reach out to the community, state, nation, and world through various ministries.
+Dr. Balthrop served as pastor until 1972.
+Hoffmantown’s third pastor Dr. James Bryant was called to lead.
+During his tenure, solid biblical teaching was used by God to spiritually deepen the church.
 Dr. Bryant concluded his pastorate in 1976.
 Pastor Norm Boshoff was called to Hoffmantown the following year.

 1990s: Focus on Outreach